Age-related macular degeneration (AMD) is a chronic eye disease.

 Typical loss of vision caused by advanced AMD

 Age-related macular degeneration is caused by a metabolic disorder affecting the (the lining of the back of the eye).
 This leads to the release of waste products that are usually broken down by the body.
 But in some people, small deposits called start to form.
 These deposits prevent enough oxygen and nutrients from reaching the .

 In the dry form of AMD, this gradually causes the light-sensitive cells in the to die off.
 The pigments underneath the may also change.
 This is a sign of AMD that doctors can see when they examine your eye.

 In wet macular degeneration, new blood vessels start growing underneath the as a reaction to the deposits.
 They grow into the and may lift it up.
 The new blood vessels may become “leaky,” allowing blood and fluid to seep into the , damaging the cells there.

 Left: Structure of the eye, Right: Growth of new blood vessels

-Your individual risk is somewhat greater if close relatives already have AMD.
-It is also known that AMD is more common in people who smoke, and they tend to get it at younger ages than non-smokers.
-Frequent exposure to the sun may also possibly increase the risk, but this is not certain.
+Your individual risk of developing AMD is somewhat greater if close relatives already have AMD.
+AMD is also more common in people who smoke, and they tend to get it at younger ages than non-smokers do.

 The course of AMD is different in different people.
 There are three stages: